 With the improving trend in life-expectancy for people with CF, it is increasingly clear that social life and expectations other than education and employment come into play.
 Infertility in men with CF mainly arises from the failure of the vas deferens to develop properly^[57].
-A very small number (2 - 3%) are fertile^[55], Many men with CF have moved into adolescence without being counselled on the certain possibility of being infertile^[58].
+A very small number (2 - 3%) are fertile^[55, 56].
+Many men with CF have moved into adolescence without being counselled on the certain possibility of being infertile^[58].
 This issue, including other aspects of their sexual functioning could be included and discussed openly in a transition care program as they move from the paediatric clinic to the adult clinic.
 Regular reproductive health education and a sperm analysis should be offered once they are at the adult clinic.
-Men can have children via assisted reproduction techniques including Percutaneous Epididymal Sperm Aspiration (PESA) or Testicular Sperm Aspiration (TESA) which are then used in either Intracytoplasmic Sperm Injection (ICSI) or in in-vitro fertilisation (IVF).
+Men can have children via assisted reproduction techniques including Percutaneous Epididymal Sperm Aspiration (PESA) or Testicular Sperm Aspiration (ICSI) or in in-vitro fertilisation (IVF).